jaweesh/SFS/README.md

 quickly written scripts to grap data from ebs website to do analysis on the data

+**data files are updated automatically every 1 minute from 9 April 7 pm**

 ## Description
 the script when ran will send a request to SFS endpoint to grap numbers then saves these in json, csv files and printing to terminal